aperetti/pdf-library/README.md

 java -jar pdf-library.jar "\path\to\input\text\file.txt" -m "\path\to\mapping.txt"
 ```

-Will extract all unique occurenses of "Adam Peretti" and phones numbers from each of the PDF files.
+Will extract all unique occurrences of "Adam Peretti" and phones numbers from each of the PDF files.
 The output will look something like this:
 ```
 \full\path\to1.pdf, myname, Adam Peretti
 \full\path\to2.pdf, myname, Adam Peretti